Auratus Cichlid Care Guide: The Most Aggressive Mbuna You Can Keep

 Why did my Auratus change color?

-If your golden-yellow Auratus suddenly turned dark blue-black, congratulations — it’s a male that’s reached sexual maturity and established dominance.
+If your golden-yellow Auratus suddenly turned dark blue-black, congratulations.
+It’s a male that’s reached sexual maturity and established dominance.
 This dramatic color reversal is completely normal and one of the most fascinating aspects of this species.
 The transformation can happen within just a couple of days.

 Can I keep just one Auratus in a community tank?